shiddy/shiddy.github.io/pelican/content/pages/about.md

 ## Where am I?

-I started this blog so that I could store documentation for things that didn't stay in my head.
+I started this blog so that I could store documentation that wouldn't stay in my head.

 In time it's turned into a place for me to express what I am passionate about and what's been on my mind.

 <img src="{static}/images/about/icon.png" style="float: right; width: 20%">
 ## Who are you?

-I find learning new things, and distilling that information to others gratifying.
-I've always loved technology since I was a kid.
-Consequently, most of my life has been around trying to get computers to do what I want.

-I studied computer science and work mostly with security.
-I've given up on trying to sound smart or correct.
-I want to solve hard problems spend time with people that share the same disposition.
+You can call me Shiddy.
+I studied Computer Science and now work as a software developer.
+I spend most of my energy in the security field.

+I like learning and applying low level tech.
+Often that means learning about older technologies rather than new ones.
+It also means that I care about the underlying components of any given project.

+I find it gratifying to distill some of these experiences into writing or videos and share them with you.
+It's my hope that you can see how learning and applying that knowledge is rewarding and delightful.

 ## Why Shiddy?

-I was irony-poisoned; Cool sounding names never seemed to fit.
-"Shiddy" stuck when playing a game with friends and I always thought it was more funny, and more suited in my efforts of thumbing my nose at all the aliases online.
+I was irony-poisoned; Cool sounding names never seemed to fit me.
+"Shiddy" stuck when playing a game with friends, and I at this point the name proves a nice filter for people that are too full of themselves.
+I've given up on trying to sound smart and putting on airs.